Tulum beach is one of the best beaches in Mexico and even the world.

-Sian Ka’an Biosphere Reserve – Probably the most exciting are the various secluded beaches in the Sian Ka’an Biosphere Reserve.
+Sian Ka’an Biosphere Reserve – Probably the most exciting beaches, there are many secluded spots in this huge reserve south of Tulum.
 The entrance to this protected area is just beyond the southern tip of Tulum’s south beach.
 Home to thousands of species of flora and fauna (I saw dolphins and turtles on my visit!), the biosphere also has some wild and secluded beaches -with some of the most stunningly clear water I’ve seen anywhere outside of Southeast Asia! .

 The easiest way to visit Sian Ka’an from Tulum is as a part of a tour (I went through Yucatan Travel and absolutely love my experience with them) or you can organize your own way (just be aware that the roads require a high-clearance vehicle, which can be expensive to rent).

 Akumal Beach – Another option if you have extra time in Tulum and want to venture out further is to visit Akamal, another popular beach destination just 30 minutes north of Tulum.
 You’ll find stunningly clear water and the opportunity to swim with sea turtles.

-The truth is that, although they are very different from each other, both the north and south beaches are both genuinely excellent.
+The truth is that, although they are very different from each other, both north and south Tulum beach are genuinely excellent.
 Just check out these incredible photos of the beaches in Tulum and you’ll see how each one is amazing.

 Though you can’t go wrong either way: there’s a reason the beaches of Tulum are #1 on our list of the top things to do in Mexico.
 So why not visit all of the beaches of Tulum and figure out which one you like best?